St. Johns, Ontario: History

-Benjamin Canby built a sawmill on nearby Twelve Mile Creek in 1792.
+Benjamin Canby built a sawmill on Twelve Mile Creek in 1792.
 The creek was noted for its consistent flow, even during dry summers.
 Several more mills were soon built in St. Johns, and the settlement flourished as the most important industrial centre on the Niagara Peninsula.

 Another early settler, John Darling, built a log cabin in 1799, which was used as a home until 1803.
 In 1804, the cabin was converted to a public school.
 Known as St. Johns Common School, it was the first non-denominational free school in Upper Canada, and remained in use until 1844, when a new school was built nearby.
 The cabin continues to be used for educational purposes, and is the oldest extant public school in Ontario.

-St. Johns prospered during the 1830s, when it had churches, a tannery, woolen factory, fulling mill, flour mill, potashery, iron foundry, brickyard, hat factory, and several grist and sawmills.
+St. Johns prospered during the 1830s, when it had two churches, a tannery, woolen factory, fulling mill, potashery, iron foundry, brickyard, hat factory, and several grist and sawmills.
+John Osterhout's tavern catered to locals and stage coach passengers.
 A post office was established in 1831.

-In December 1837, following the failed Toronto Rebellion, rebel leader William Lyon Mackenzie escaped to the United States with the help of Samuel Chandler (1791-1866), a wagon maker from St. Johns.
-The following June, a group of rebels, including Chandler, travelled from Grand Island, New York, to St. Johns, where they participated in the Short Hills raid, attacking 10 Queen's Lancers stationed at John Osterhout's Tavern near St. Johns.
-The raid was successful, though most of the attackers were later captured and put on trial.
-Chandler was convicted of treason and sent to Van Diemen's Land Chandler escaped to the United States in 1842, first to Jackson, Michigan and finally Colesburg, Iowa.
-A monument to Chandler is located in St. Johns.
+In December 1837, following the failed Toronto Rebellion, rebel leader William Lyon Mackenzie escaped to the United States with the help of Samuel Chandler (1791-1866), a wagon maker in St. Johns.
+The following June, a group of rebels travelled from Grand Island, New York, to Pelham, where they, with Chandler, participated in the Short Hills raid, attacking 10 Queen's Lancers stationed at Osterhout's tavern in St Johns.
+The raid was successful, though most of the attackers were soon captured and put on trial.
+Chandler, James Morrow and several others were convicted of high treason.
+Morrow was hanged, others sent to Van Diemen's Land.
+Chandler escaped to the United States in 1842, first to Jackson, Michigan and finally Colesburg, Iowa.

 Decline

 The opening of the nearby Welland Canal in 1829 led to rapid development of industry in St. Catharines, Thorold, and Welland, and encouraged people and commercial enterprises to re-locate from St. Johns to those settlements.
-The canal also drew water from headwaters of Twelve Mile Creek, thus reducing its flow through St. Johns.
-By 1850, the industries in St. Johns were in decline, and its population was reduced from 250 to 150 between 1851 and 1857.
+By 1850 the water-powered industries in St. Johns were in serious decline, and its population was reduced from 250 to 150 between 1851 and 1857.
 When the Great Western Railway and Welland Railway were completed through the region between 1853 and 1859, St. Johns was bypassed.
 By 1900, St. Johns contained only a blacksmith shop, a cooper shop, a post office, a church, two stores, and a school.
-The post office was later closed in 1914.
+The post office was closed in 1914.

 In 1992, on the 200th anniversary of the settling of St. Johns, a granite marker was placed at the settlement.